SOsintOps/Argos/README.md

     ```bash
     cd ~/Desktop/
     ```
-3) make sure you that the GIT command is avaible in your sistem:
+3) Make sure that the GIT command is avaible in your sistem:
     ```bash
     sudo apt install git
     ```